Does swap-based replication offer an advantage?

 Physical replication is the most straightforward method and involves buying in proportion all constituents in the index and rebalancing those holdings whenever the index does.
 Other than the costs involved, including those related to trading and rebalancing of the securities, the ETF’s performance may deviate from that of the index depending on, for instance, how the ETF handles dividends and any revenue received from securities lending.
 For indices with some less-liquid securities, an ETF may hold only a representative portion of the index.
 Using sampling techniques generally has lower costs than full physical replication but at the expense of higher tracking error versus the index.

 In contrast, an ETF may be able to deliver the index performance more uniformly by using swaps.
-Synthetic replication involves the use of these derivative contracts, which are agreements between the ETF and a counterparty, or multiple counterparties, for the exchange (swapping) of cashflows.
-The ETF would typically receive the precise index performance, minus a fee for the swap contract.
+This type of replication method, sometimes referred to as “synthetic” replication, involves the use of these derivative contracts, which are agreements between the ETF and a counterparty, or multiple counterparties, for the exchange (swapping) of cashflows.
+A swap-based ETF would typically receive the precise index performance, minus a fee for the swap contract.

-Among the largest and longest-running synthetic ETFs are those tracking major US equity benchmarks such as the S&P 500 and MSCI USA indices.
-While a physically replicated ETF, domiciled in one of the European jurisdictions that has a tax treaty with the US, is subject to reduced withholding taxes on the dividends it receives, a synthetic ETF can receive the gross return of the index, I.E., with 0% dividend withholding tax.
-As a result, a synthetic ETF domiciled in Ireland can benefit from an additional 15% of dividend values, compared to a physically replicated ETF also domiciled in Ireland.
+Among the largest and longest-running swap-based ETFs are those tracking major US equity benchmarks such as the S&P 500 and MSCI USA indices.
+While a physically replicated ETF, domiciled in one of the European jurisdictions that has a tax treaty with the US, is subject to reduced withholding taxes on the dividends it receives, an ETF using swaps can receive the gross return of the index, i.e., with 0% dividend withholding tax.
+As a result, a swap-based ETF domiciled in Ireland can benefit from an additional 15% of dividend values, compared to a physically replicated ETF also domiciled in Ireland.

 The basis for this structural advantage is embedded within US legislation.
 Section 871(m) of the US HIRE Act explicitly excludes swaps written on indices with deep and liquid futures markets from the requirement to pay dividend withholding taxes.
 This enables a US bank writing the swap to return the equivalent of the gross return of the index to an ETF domiciled outside the US.